Project-42/vagrant-projects/README.md

+# Project 42 of Oracle Vagrant Projects Vagrant FORK
+This is a Fork by [Project 42](www.project42.site/) of [Oracle Vagrant Projects](https://github.com/oracle/vagrant-projects/)

 # vagrant-projects

 A collection of Vagrant projects that provision Oracle and other software automatically, using Vagrant, an Oracle Linux box, and shell scripts.
 Unless indicated otherwise, these projects work with both Oracle VM VirtualBox and libvirt/KVM.